BeratTrn/MyPortfolio/README.md

    ```

 4. **Open your browser:**
-   Navigate to `http://localhost:3000` or the port specified in your terminal.
+   Navigate to http://localhost:3000 (or the port specified in your terminal) to view the local build.

 ## 💡 Architecture & Design Decisions